JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Interpret data
+- Test interpreted data
-  - Automated test interpretation
 - filter gps by precision and fix
 - Fix typos
 - Optimise for performance
 - Merge more than one video file